open5e/open5e/source/classes/fighter.rst

 Dueling
 ^^^^^^^

+.. sidebar:: Sage Advice
+    :class: official

+    **Is the Dueling fighting style intended to support a shield?**

+    Yes.
+A character with the Dueling option usually pairs a one-handed weapon with a shield, a spellcasting focus, or a free hand.

+    .. rst-class:: source

+    Source: `Sage Advice Compendium <http://media.wizards.com/2015/downloads/dnd/SA_Compendium_1.01.pdf>`_

-When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+When you are wielding a melee weapon in one hand :has-advice:`and no other weapons,` you gain a +2 bonus to damage rolls with that weapon.

 Great Weapon Fighting